-1. Plant Breeding.
+I. Plant Breeding.
 Three hours a week.
+Not given unless ten students register.
 Lectures and discussions, M 9-11 and F 9.
 Plant Science 146.
-Professor Bussell and Research Assistant Professor LIVERMORE.
+Professor Bussell and Research Assistant Professor Livermore.

 The better-known facts of variation and heredity are considered.
 Methods of practical plant breeding, including selection and hybridization, are discussed.
 A part of the time is devoted to practicums.
 Greenhouse material is used to acquaint the student with methods and results of plant-breeding work.